-Park andupgrades, stations, and historic site improvements are just a number of the initiatives completed over 2021 within the Rockies.
+Park and trail upgrades, EV charging stations, and historic site improvements are just a number of the initiatives completed over 2021 within the Kootenay Rockies.

-Projects that are completed or close to completion for 2021 include Waldie Islandupgrades installation of stations in Nakusp and New Denver.
+Projects that are completed or close to completion for 2021 include Waldie Island Trail upgrades installation of EV charging stations in Nakusp and New Denver.

-Meanwhile, accessible washrooms, upgrades to, boardwalks, and access routes have been completed in the Winlaw Regional & Nature Park.
+Meanwhile, accessible washrooms, upgrades to trails, boardwalks, and access routes have been completed in the Winlaw Regional & Nature Park.